philipp-baumann/simplerspec-pedometron-article/README.md

 steps and data.table for simple operations.
 The following scheme summarizes the steps.

-Resampling refers to create a new a axis interval in spectra.
+Resampling in this contexts refers to to creating a new a axis interval in spectra.

 In a nutshell, preprocessing can be done in one pipeline.